An overview of a first-of-its-kind outdoor recreation workforce & education pathway.

 Our Work So Far

 Since 2019, we’ve turned that mission into daily practice.
 AmeriCorps members now lead year-round, free, guided outings; maintain our Basecamp Gear Library to remove equipment barriers; and support stewardship along the riverfront and nearby trails.
-In 2023 alone, we hosted 202 free programs and served 1,810 residents—youth, families, and adults—building skills, confidence, and community.
+In 2023 alone, we served 1,810 residents—youth, families, and adults—building skills, confidence, and community.
 These efforts are shifting norms toward active, outdoor living while laying clear pathways for participation, leadership, and entry into Maine’s outdoor economy.

 What is CANOE?